skip to content

 Whether proceedings in the District Court or the Supreme Court are commenced by way of claim or originating application can be a complex legal question, and legal advice should be sought

-A claim is commenced by filing a claim (Form 1) and served on the respondent.
+A claim is commenced by filing a claim (Form 1) and serving it on the respondent.
 An originating application is commenced by filing an Originating Application (Form 2), as well as a supporting affidavit (Form 12).
-The claim or originating application documents must be served within six months of being issued but the time can be extended if necessary [Uniform Civil Rules 2020 r 64.1(1) and r 82.5].
-If an originating application is not served within six months the Court may dismiss the action.
+The claim or originating application documents must be served within 6 months of being issued but the time can be extended if needed [Uniform Civil Rules 2020 r 64.1].
+If an originating application is not served within 6 months the Court may dismiss the action [r 82.5].

 Before a defence to the claim is filed by the respondent an appearance must also be filed and served by the respondent.
 This is a very short notice to both the court and the applicant to indicate that the matter is disputed.
 This is followed by the filing of a defence.